 Kloeckener joined the Pioneer coaching staff at the beginning of the 2008 season after a four-year playing career at Ball State University, where she graduated in May of 2008.
 At Ball State, Kloeckener was part of a team that was the Mid-American Conference runner-up in 2006.
 She was recognized for her academic accomplishments, as she was named to the MAC All-Academic Team and was named to the National Field Hockey Coaches' Association Academic Team four straight years from 2004-07.

-In addition to her play on the field, Kloeckener has gained coaching experience from numerous camps throughout the country.
-In those camps she has spent time teaching youngsters the proper fundamentals and techniques of the game.
-Kloeckener also served as a head coach at a US Futures site for the US Field Hockey Futures Olympic Development Program for four years.
-She also holds a US Field Hockey Level II Credential.
+In addition to her play on the field, Kloeckener also served as a head coach at a US Futures site for the US Field Hockey Futures Olympic Development Program for four years.
+She has gained coaching experience from numerous camps throughout the country, and also holds a US Field Hockey Level II Credential.

 - Led Sacred Heart to a 9-9 overall record and 3-2 mark in MAAC play in 2014.
 The nine wins were the most the program had since 2006, while the SHU qualified for the postseason for the first time since 2008

 - Coached 21 All Conference selections—5 First Team All-NEC selections, 3 First Team All-MAAC selections, and 13 Second Team All-NEC/MAAC Conference selections.

 - Former player Kim Stow was chosen as a 2-Time All NEC Goalkeeper of the Year and NEC Defensive Player of the Year, while Carisa Eye was chosen as NEC Offensive Player of the Year.

 - Coached 51 NFHCA All Academic Squad award winners, as well as 38 All-MAAC Academic team selections.